This month, we welcome Phil Daniel, Managing Director, Sales and Marketing, Admedia, London, U.K..

 - You have been with Admedia for more than eight years, holding two other positions prior to becoming managing director, sales and marketing.
 What is your earlier background and what attracted you to the company?

 Having worked in various non-media roles after leaving Cardiff University, I moved to London in 1999 and got a media sales job selling the classified section in Broadcast magazine for EMAP.
-I then moved to Teletext before going traveling for a couple of years.
+I then moved to Teletext before going travelling for a couple of years.
 It was when I returned in 2003 that I got my first role in Outdoor with JCDecaux Airports, from which I joined Admedia in 2007.
 I really enjoyed my time at JCDA, but the decision- making about Airport activity for a huge number of the clients was made at an international level, where I had no influence.
 As such, the big attraction of Admedia was being able to operate in the UK market and be more in control of my own destiny.

 I have always liked an environmental rather than broadcast sell.
 I find it a more interesting tactical and sales approach, as I can bring out the human part of the story rather than just the numbers.
 I feel that one of the great strengths of Out-of-Home is the interaction between the media and people in a real life setting.
 Since Admedia was focused on audiences and environments, I felt it was an excellent opportunity for me to speak to advertisers and provide the most relevant and interesting solutions.